vibinbobyjoseph/toolbox/notes/LinuxNotes_ImprovementPlan.md

 3. Add any seasoned developer essentials not yet covered

 **Success Criteria:**
-- [ ] All essential utilities documented
+- [x] All essential utilities documented
-- [ ] No critical gaps in command coverage
+- [x] No critical gaps in command coverage
-- [ ] Added to command index
+- [x] Added to command index

+**Completion Notes:**
+- Significantly expanded tee command documentation in Section 5.3
+- Added 8 tee command examples with various options (append, multiple files, process substitution, etc.)
+- Included "Common Use Cases" section with bash code blocks demonstrating real-world scenarios
+- Verified all essential utilities are covered across all sections
+- No additional commands needed - comprehensive coverage achieved
+- tee command was already in the command index, updated documentation only

 ---